Shuvam-Das/AutomatedPerformanceTestAndAnalysisTool/README.md

 1. Navigate to the **Amazon CloudWatch** service.
 2. In the left menu, click on **Log groups**.
 3. You will see log groups for each Lambda function (e.g., `/aws/lambda/LogAnalyzerAgent`) and for the Fargate task.
 Click on any log group to view and search the live log streams.
+4.  **To trace a single pipeline run**, navigate to **Logs Insights** in CloudWatch.
+Select the log groups for all your agents and run a query like the following to see all logs for a specific execution:
+    ```sql
+    fields @timestamp, @message, service, correlationId
+    | filter correlationId = "arn:aws:states:us-east-1:123456789012:execution:PerformanceTestingStateMachine:your-execution-id"
+    | sort @timestamp asc
+    ```

 ---